CloudCannon/justice-nextjs-template/content/pages/index.md

   - message: Justice Law were everything we could have hoped for when buying our first home.
 Highly recommended to all.
     testimonial_image: "https://placebear.com/60/60?a=.png"
     name: D. and G. Gibbleston
+content_html: <p>This is the <em>Justice</em> template from <a href="https://cloudcannon.com/">CloudCannon</a>.
+Justice is strong foundation for the web presence of a law firm or business.
+It’s filled with fictitious example content to get you started.</p><p>Justice Law is professional representation.
+Practicing for over 50 years, our team have the knowledge and skills to get you results.</p>
 ---
-This is the *Justice* template from [CloudCannon](https://cloudcannon.com/).
-Justice is strong foundation for the web presence of a law firm or business.
-It's filled with fictitious example content to get you started.

-Justice Law is professional representation.
-Practicing for over 50 years, our team have the knowledge and skills to get you results.